Woman with a Raven at an Abyss: Background

-It is one of four of Fredricks' drawings his brother cut as blocks, with this work, although darker often seen as a companion piece to the 1803 drawing/woodcut of approximately the same size, The Woman with the Spider's Web.
+/It is one of four of Fredricks' drawings his brother cut as blocks.
+This work is darker but seen as a companion piece to the 1803 woodcut The Woman with the Spider's Web.

 Like that work, the image may have been influenced by Ludwig Tieck's stories, particularly his 1797 fairy tale "Der blonde Eckbert", which contains passages where Eckbert's wife, Bertha, is abandoned by her husband and becomes stranded on an isolated mountain top, while she yearningly reflects on moments from their her youth.